ManpreetKaur1101/MvcDoll/Readme.txt

 Name: Manpreet kaur
 Student Id: 0812152

-My assigment first is on doll which I started by creating new project.Firstly, I added my readme and also add github repository.
+My assigment first is on doll which I started by creating new project.
+Firstly, I added my readme and also add github repository.
 Afterthat I followed all the steps of part1 for my project and run my project.

 In the part I add controller and changed its name by HelloworldConroller.